Jisoo: Tommy Hilfiger

 In October 2024, Jisoo was announced as a global ambassador for Tommy Hilfiger and featured in the brand's Fall 2024 campaign.
 In 2025, she was the face of the brand's New Year and Spring campaigns.

 Collaborations

 In February 2021, Line Friends announced Jisoo as their exclusive partner to design a character in mobile game KartRider Rush+, which would be released on March 19, 2021.
 She personally sketched items and idea of the character herself.
 Her items included Chichi, a rabbit inspired by Jisoo's nickname "Turtle Rabbit Kim" among fans, and Dalgom, also the name of her pet.
 Both Chichi and Dalgom were developed into stickers on the platform Line Messenger.

+In commemorative success of Jisoo x Alo spring campaign, she expanded her athleisure collaboration with Alo, she personalized features of a dream pink sunset sneaker star charms, representing Jisoo’s hand drawn character Shumon, and the number 103 in celebrating her birthday.